Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Acknowledgements

 \section{Acknowledgements}

 The authors (JL,GMP, SFT, JZ) acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2121 "Quantum Universe" - 390833306.
 JD acknowledges support from the computing facilities (the theory cluster, the National Analysis Facility NAF and the BIRD cluster) of the Deutsches Elektronen-Synchrotron DESY and DESY Sync $\&$ Share.
 JD also acknowledges support from the OUHEP cluster at University of Oklahoma and computing facilities at the Institute of Mathematical Sciences, India.
-CL is supported by Guangdong Provincial Key Laboratory of Advanced Particle Detection Technology (2024B1212010005), as well as Guangdong Provincial Key Laboratory of Gamma-Gamma Collider and its Comprehensiv Applications (2024KSYS001).
+CL is supported by the Natural Science Foundation of China (NSFC) under grant numbers 12305115 and the Shenzhen Science and Technology Program (Grant No. 202206193000001, 20220816094256002).